Drizzle Studio vs Prisma Studio vs DbGate

 });

-Drizzle Studio features:
+Drizzle Studio Features

-✅ View and edit data inline
+- View and edit data inline with type-aware inputs

-✅ Create, update, delete rows
+- Create, update, and delete rows

-✅ Navigate foreign key relationships
+- Navigate foreign key relationships

-✅ Works with Postgres, MySQL, SQLite, Turso
+- Works with PostgreSQL, MySQL, SQLite, and Turso

-Cloud Mode
+Drizzle Studio Cloud Mode

-# Push data to Drizzle's cloud viewer (share with team):
+# Push to Drizzle's cloud viewer:

 npx drizzle-kit studio --cloud